Characters in As You Like It: Phoebe

 A shepherdess who is in love with Ganymede who is really Rosalind in disguise.
 At the same time Silvius (another shepherd) who is madly in love with Phoebe tries to get her to love him back.

 Silvius

 Silvius is a young shepherd who represents the romantic lover.
 He is madly in love with Phoebe, a rural girl who does not return his love.
 Throughout the play, Silvius behaves like a love-sick youth, pining away for Phoebe.
 He commits many follies and performs many ridiculous actions; even threatening to commit suicide if his love is not returned.

-Silvius is a typical dejected lover who has no self-respect.
+Silvius is a typical dejected, petrarchian lover who has no self-respect.
 Phoebe treats him in an indifferent manner and exploits him to acquire the love of Ganymede whom she loves.
 She constantly rebukes and insults Silvius, yet he longs for her love.
 Rosalind feels sympathy for him and scolds him for having become a 'tame snake' because of his passion for Phoebe.
 Finally, he marries Phoebe with the clever manipulation of Rosalind.